2 4 0 T U R B O . C O M

 The Koni Sport front strut uses an external bump stop which is placed at the TOP.
 It will fit inside a coil-over spring.
 The bump stop can be shortened or trimmed down if needed for a very low ride height.

-The boot or dust cover is optional and it is often left off when installing a Koni with narrow coil-over springs because there's not much room.
-The barrel shaped spring in the below photo will usually offer enough room for the boot if you want.
+The rubber boot or dust cover is optional and it is often left off when installing a Koni with narrow coil-over springs because there's not much room.
+The barrel shaped spring in the below photo will usually offer enough room for the rubber boot if you want to use it like I did.

 Koni Sports are available at BNE Dynamics/Kaplhenke Racing: